Candidate Sourcing: where others hide, we seek

-Our flagship Sourcing Centre of Excellence (SCE) connects you with top global talent.
+Our flagship Centre of Excellence (CoE) connects you with top global talent.
 We speak English, Dutch, Latvian, Polish, Slovak, Czech, French, Italian, German, Hungarian, Norwegian, Swedish, Danish, Russian, Ukrainian, Spanish, Slovakian, Urdu, and Cantonese.

 Our sourcers use market-leading search technology to map candidate pools and identify exceptional candidates who may otherwise remain undiscovered.
 Big data technology helps us deep-dive into how candidates and competitors operate in your market.

 Talent drives business growth.
 But how can smaller organisations compete against well-known, larger companies with deeper pockets and in-house recruitment?